nicklockwood/ShapeScript/Help/cameras.md

 }
 ```

-Note the `position 0` and `orientation 0` here are required, because if these are not specified then the camera position and orientation will be set to their default values.
+**Note:** the `position 0` and `orientation 0` here are required, because if these are not specified then the camera position and orientation will be set to their default values.

 ## Field of View